We want our workforce development leaders to be inclusive and equitable in the important work they do.

 Foster peer learning and collaboration across program participants.

-Commit to being an ambassador for equity and systems change in Minnesota’s Workforce Development sector.
+Committed to being an ambassador for racial equity and systems change in Minnesota’s Workforce Development sector.